FingerlessGlov3s/OPNsensePIAWireguard/README.md

 `--listregions` lists all of the available PIA regions \
 `--changeserver [instancename]` allows you to rotate/change the server your connected to for that instance. \

-Example: `/conf/PIAWireguard.py --debug --changeserver instance2` will change the server that instance2 is connecting too.
+Example: `/conf/PIAWireguard.py --debug --changeserver instance2` will change the server that instance2 is connecting too and print all debug messages.

 ***Port Forwarding***